lifeomic/alpha/README.md

 `Alpha` instances are [`axios`][axios] clients at their core.
 This means that they support the full `axios` API.
 The difference is how `Alpha` instances are instantiated.
 Regardless of how an `Alpha` instance is instantiated, requests to fully qualified HTTP URLs will _always_ perform a real HTTP request.
+Requests made to Lambda functions with a `Buffer` payload will automatically encode the request body using the base64 encoding.

 ### `new Alpha(target)`